scikit-hep/pyhepmc/README.md

 ```
 pip install --user --upgrade .
 ```
-The `--user` option is not necessary when you are inside a virtualenv if you have write-permission to the system-wise Python directories.
-The `--upgrade` option is only needed if you already have a pyhepmc-ng version installed.
+The `--user` option is not necessary when you are inside a virtualenv or if you have write-permission to the system-wise Python directories.
+The `--upgrade` option makes sure that an already existing pyhepmc-ng version is replaced.

 ## License